thesadru/HSR-Scanner-Discarder/README.md

+# Autotrasher

+This fork automatically trashes scanned relics that are below a set score value judged by fribbels's HSR optimizer.
+The functionality is subpar at best.

 # Honkai: Star Rail - Data Scanner

 Easily export light cones, relics, and character data from Honkai: Star Rail to JSON format using OCR.